zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 and when it would be used.

-My primary error was not clearly delegating and organizing my responsiblities.
+My primary error was not clearly delegating and organizing my responsibilities.
 I took on too much, as the designer, only front-end engineer and, later, really only 'product person' although really everyone was heavily involved in the project, it lacked an involved leader.
 It was impossible for me to do a half good job at any of these